You’ve Done the Usability Testing, Now What?

 After conducting usability research, look out for things that are most broken, which can be easily remedied.
 These are the things you should fix first.

-I once did usability testing for a new online savings account aimed at seniors.
+Example I once did usability testing for a new online savings account aimed at seniors.
 At the end of the process, there was a captcha.
-But the captcha had no label — nothing to say “enter the letters and numbers you seen on the screen”.
-One of the people I tested with simply just gave up, despite having gone through the long (and painful) form.
-The captcha was a show stopper, but there was an easy fix — add a text explanation to the captcha, or (better) just remove the captcha.
+The captcha had no label — no “enter the letters and numbers you seen on the screen”.

 Another well-known example of problem solved with an easy to implement fix is the story of the $300 million button.